-In the center of the exhibition is Viola’s interaction with the classics: the dialogue between Viola’s work and the masterpieces of the great masters of the past, from which he has drawn his inspiration.
-Viola in his early twenties spent 18 months working in the city and since then the Renaissance has been playing a huge role in his works.
-The setting of Palazzo Strozzi fills Viola’s videos with masterpieces of Lucas Cranach, Masolino, Pontormo and Paolo Uccello.
+Viola’s interaction with the classics was the focal point of that exhibition: the dialogue between his contemporary work and the masterpieces of the great masters from the past, from which he has drawn his inspiration.
+In his early twenties, Viola spent 18 months working in Florence and since then the Renaissance has played a huge role in his works.
+The setting of Palazzo Strozzi fills Viola’s videos with masterpieces of Lucas Cranach, Masolino, Pontormo, and Paolo Uccello.

-Viola’s works seen on YouTube are nothing comparing to experiencing, or rather watching them “live” in the scenography of the exhibition.
+Viola’s works on YouTube are nothing compared to experiencing, or rather watching them “live” in the exhibition’s scenography.
 So here you can watch an exhibition trailer:

 Viola’s inspirations are very clear.
-Like in the work entitled Emergence (2002) which revisit themes of death and rebirth – in this case, a deathly Christ-like figure emerging from a well flanked by two mourning women.
+In the work entitled Emergence (2002), he revisits themes of death and rebirth – in this case, a deathly Christ-like figure emerging from a well flanked by two mourning women.

-In The Deluge (1995) a building and surrounding population succumb to a vast flood of water.
-In the 36-foot-long The Path, in which a procession of some 150 extras walk through a forest clearing.
-These are shown alongside works from the 15th and 16th centuries that the artist has cited as explicit points of reference.
+His unique artistic language is seen in The Deluge (1995), where a building and the surrounding population succumb to a vast flood of water.
+The work was shown alongside works from the 15th and 16th centuries that the artist used as a reference, inspired by the classics.